LionelDraghi/ArchiCheck/docs/tests/rules_files_syntax.md

 ```
--- Definitions from Grammar declaration in the Archicheck.Rules.Parser body
+-- Definitions from Grammar declaration in the Acc.Rules.Parser body

 -- 1. Component_Declaration, with a single Unit and a Unit_List
 App coNTains Main